RaquelPlaza/angular5-dojo/README.md

 ## Further Resources

-These are some additional resources that I’ve found useful for other projects:
+These are some additional resources that I’ve found useful on projects:

 Pipelines – Chapter 6 Data Binding and Pipes > Transforming Data with Pipes - https://app.pluralsight.com/library/courses/angular-2-getting-started-update/table-of-contents by Deborah Kurata